Attumm/settingo/README.md

 ## Order of preference
-variables are set with preference variables on the command line will have highest prefference.
+variables are set with preference variables on the command line will have highest preference.
-This because while testing you might want to override enviroment The priority order is as follows
+This because while testing you might want to override environment The priority order is as follows
 1. Command line input
 2. Environment variables
 3. Default values

 ## Installation
-Use the following line in your imports        // go mod init
+Use the following line in your imports
-        // go get
-        // go build

 ```go